 Epsom Salt & Bathing

-Bathing is a great way to prevent cramp.
+Bathing is a great way to prevent cramps.
 But even better is to bathe with Epsom salts.
 Bathing on its own is a good idea, especially before bed.
 If you typically get foot cramps at night, then relaxing your muscles with a good long soak before bed might be just what you need.

 However: Epsom salts make the experience much more useful for any cramp sufferer.
 Why?
 It’s because Epsom salts contain minerals galore.
-As we mentioned above, a shortage of potassium, calcium, magnesium or sodium might be to blame for your cramps.
+As we mentioned above, a shortage of potassium, calcium, magnesium, or sodium might be to blame for your cramps.
 You can find Epsom salts with all of these minerals in, and more.

 If you bathe with Epsom salts, your body absorbs these minerals directly through the skin.
 While bathing, massage your foot to encourage the muscle to loosen.
-This also aids absorption of the minerals above.
+This also aids in the absorption of the minerals above.
 This might be enough to stop your cramps all on its own.

-Clove oil is a natural medicine which can help you with all sorts of health issues.
+Clove oil is a natural medicine that can help you with all sorts of health issues.
 You can either eat it with your food or apply it directly to the area.
 You don’t commonly see clove oil in stores.
 If you’ve ever seen or used it before, you may have bought it at a pharmacy.
 That’s because clove oil is commonly used to relieve dental pain.

 That being said, it’s not just good for pain.
 Clove oil contains the minerals you need to counteract cramp: calcium, potassium, and sodium.
 Whether you ingest it or apply it directly to the area, your body benefits by absorbing these minerals.
 It then sends them to the muscles.
 Not only that, but clove oil is anti-inflammatory, which reduces swelling after a cramp.